 8. Store in an airtight, dry container in the fridge for optimal freshness.

 Christina spent over a decade in the food & restaurant industry working with well-known chefs and restaurants in Los Angeles.
 A creator, baker, and creative consultant, her work won a Clio Cannabis Award in 2020.
-She bakes infused culinary cannabis creations at Baking With Chickens, and hosts a culinary cannabis cooking show “BAKED With Chickens” on YouTube.
+She makes infused culinary cannabis creations at Fruit and Flower.

-We hope the recipes shared not only get you into the holiday spirit, but also inspire you to step outside the box and bring your favorite plant into your kitchen.
-If you are interested in more cannabis and CBD infused recipes visit our culinary experts Chef Angie at the Green Baker, Chef Wendy Zeng of Drizzle Catering and Christina Wong at Baking With Chickens website and follow them on social media.
+We hope the recipes shared not only get you into the holiday spirit but also inspire you to step outside the box and bring your favorite plant into your kitchen.
+If you are interested in more cannabis and CBD-infused recipes, visit our culinary experts, Chef Angie at the Green Baker, Chef Wendy Zeng of Drizzle Catering, and Christina Wong of Fruit and Flower, and follow them on social media.